bchurchill/pldi19-equivalence-checker/README.md

 2. Adjust `learner.cc` to learn this invariant from a concrete execution.

-## Example: Adding support for new x86-64 instructions.
+## Example: Add support for new x86-64 instructions.

 The key step is to add a new "handler" in the "handlers" folder.
 This is discussed in more detail in a `README.md` file which appears in the `src/validator` folder.
 (That documentation is a little dataed, but correct enough to make progress).

-## Example: Extending the space of alignment predicates.
+## Example: Extend the space of alignment predicates.

 Here, you will want to change the `verify()` function in `ddec.cc` to construct a different set of alignment predicates to pass to the `test_alignment_predicate` function.

-# To see traces from successful runs of the TSVC benchmarks
+# Archived Execution Traces

 Since some of the TSVC benchmarks take a long time to run, we have included in the artifact traces from these benchmarks from